 Various over-the-counter topical creams and natural remedies may offer relief to persistent itching.
 Please check our blogs on this topic and also click here to find out how LEMYKA creams effectively manage eczema without any steroids and harsh chemicals.

 Steroid-containing prescription medicines are the main medical treatment for eczema.
 It was estimated that over 80% of eczema sufferers use steroid-containing products that are recommended by dermatologists and pediatric dermatologists.

 Since over 70% of the eczema population are 5 years or younger, many parents are highly concerned with the safety of repeated use of steroidal creams on the face or over a large area.
-Use LEMYKA eczema therapy creams in adjunct to steroid creams for severe eczema.
+Use LEMYKA eczema therapy creams for skin barrier restoration and intense itch relief.
+Learn more here.